 If you are using a top of the line DX camera, like the latest D500, you will no doubt benefit from the extended focal length.
 It will allow you to photograph wildlife, birds, sports, and other subjects that are very far away.

 This is a pure wildlife and birding lens.
 You may also be able to shoot good sports photos with this lens.
 And that is exactly why we have recommended this as one of the best Nikon DX camera lenses.

 I wouldn’t necessarily compare this lens with something like the Sigma 120-300mm f/2.8 DG OS HSM Sports or the Nikon AF-S NIKKOR 300mm f/4E PF ED VR Lens.
 Those lenses are faster, sharper, and handle better.
 But they are a lot more expensive too.
 And in that sense, the 200-500mm f/5.6E ED VR is a value for money lens.When it comes to budget and sheer focal-length, this is definitely one of the best Nikon DX camera lenses.

 Two reasons why we love this lens.
 First, is the excellent focal length range.

-In this particular case the focal length 14-20mm becomes 21-30mm.
-Yet, quite wide and still very useful.
-That is if you have landscapes, group shots, interiors and architecture in mind.
+In this particular case, the focal length of 14-20mm becomes 21-30mm.
+So even with the crop, this is still quite wide and still very useful if you have landscapes, group shots, interiors, and architecture in mind.
 You can also shoot a bit of street photography with this lens.

-The second reason is the fast wide and constant aperture of f/2 across the focal length.
+The second reason we love this lens is because of the fast wide and constant aperture of f/2 across the focal length.

 7. Sigma 17-50mm f/2.8 EX DC OS HSM